top of page

 • Walkley Award (1994) - Best Coverage of a Current Story – Sudan - frontline radio reporting from the war in southern Sudan.

-• Highly Commended in Walkley Awards (1997) – Occupied Palestinian Territory - for his television reporting from the West Bank city of Hebron during violent stand-off between Palestinians and Israeli Defence Forces soldiers following provocation of the Palestinians by Israeli settlers.
+• Highly Commended in Walkley Awards (1997) – Occupied Palestinian Territory - for his television reporting from the West Bank city of Hebron during violent stand-off between Palestinians and Israeli Defence Forces soldiers following anti-Muslim provocation of the Palestinians by Israeli settlers.

 Memberships